 When you are searching for a used 3D printer for sale, youll notice a number of types of technologies with different names.
-To help you compare similar types of printers, below are five common technologies with their synonyms and similar technologies as you may find advertised on a used 3D printer for sale.
+To help you compare similar types of printers, below are five common technologies with their synonyms and similar technologies as you may find advertised on our used 3D printers catagory page:

 Fused Deposition Modeling

 Similar Technologies/Names: (Fused deposition modeling (FDM)), fused filament fabrication, plastic jet printing, filament extrusion, fused filament deposition, and material deposition.

 Fused deposition modeling is the most widely used form of 3D printing with models available at the consumer level as well as the industrial level.
 This technology builds parts layer-by-layer from the bottom up.
 It heats and extrudes a thermoplastic filament.
 Thermoplastics are available with special properties like toughness, translucence, biocompatibility, electrostatic dissipation, UV resistance, and high-heat deflection.
 The relative weakness of this technology is that you may have visible layer lines and the parts are weaker along the layer lines.
 Larger FDM machines require compressed air for high-performance plastics.